Filter Records in a List Control

 - Combine multiple search conditions with

 Defines how to combine multiple search terms.
 Search criteria can be joined with either an AND (record must match all search terms) or an OR (record must match at least one search term) keyword.

 - Keyword search

-Specify if the search is a 'keyword' style search.
+If enabled, indicates the search is a 'keyword' style search.
 For a 'keyword' search, there is a single control where the user types a value to search for, and the search is performed in multiple fields.
 For example, the user might enter a search value of 'smi', and the search would be performed in the Firstname, Lastname, Address, City, and State fields.